 Since 2001, this project has interviewed 137 long-time Miami Beach residents in an effort to capture the rich history this City has to offer.
 Miami Design Preservation League and Close-Up Productions have created numerous promotional videos and three educational videos for elementary, middle, and high school students with supplemental curricula for the classroom.
 Several social accounts have been created to include Facebook, Instagram, Twitter, and Vimeo.
 In addition, a dedicated website has been created and all interviews have been transcribed with a digital archive now available through FIU’s Digital Library.
 While continuing to expand the video archive, On-MiamiBeach.com, a digital promotional portal showcasing the existing archive with links highlighting Miami and Miami Beach’s historical resources, was created.

-Visit Miami Beach, located at 530 17th Street, has been operating in its new location for approximately one year.
-Their main objective is to promote the City of Miami Beach as the ultimate tourist destination.
+Visit Miami Beach’s main objective is to promote the City of Miami Beach as the ultimate tourist destination.
 Their friendly staff assists locals as well as tourists with a multitude of needs such as hotel and restaurant reservations, tours, attraction bookings, and much more.
 The Miami Go Card and Explorer Pass are also sold at the Visitors Center.
 In addition, their revamped website has been designed to attract visitors from international, regional, and local destinations, as well as to promote a variety of local businesses.
+The Visit Miami Beach Welcome Center is located at 100 16th Street, Suite #6.

 No Vacancy, Miami Beach, taking place December 2 – 12, 2020, is a contemporary art experience that celebrates artists, provokes critical discourse, and invites the public to experience Miami Beach’s famed hotels as destination art spaces by turning hotels into temporary cultural institutions – the very definition of Cultural Tourism.
 Art will be exhibited throughout ten hotels in Miami Beach, where lobbies, restaurants, lounges, patio areas, rooms, balconies and swimming pools may serve as a canvas.
 The selected hotels include the Avalon Hotel, The Betsy Hotel South Beach; Catalina Hotel & Beach Club; Hotel Croydon; Hyatt Centric; Kimpton Palomar; Lennox Miami Beach; Plymouth Hotel; Riviera South Beach, and The Confidante.